 When can you use the footpath?

-Once you pay the application and permit cost in full, you can place your items on the footpath.
+Once you have submitted your application, you can place your items on the footpath.
 Item placement is subject to change once your outdoor floor plan is finalised.

 Include in your application: